les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2020-04-10-less-approche-systemique.markdown

 Consistent with _Weinberg-Brook’s Law_, Forrester’s research showed that decision makers who were given dynamic models of a business system and asked to improve their output performance, _usually made them run worse_ [[SKRRS94]](http://www.amazon.com/The-Fifth-Discipline-Fieldbook-Organization/dp/0385472560/ref=sr_1_fkmr0_3?ie=UTF8&qid=1413528034&sr=8-3-fkmr0&keywords=The+Fifth+Discipline+%EF%BF%BCFieldbook).
 The observation was that most people have weak judgement on how to fundamentally improve systems, usually applying incorrect “common sense” and quick-fix ‘solutions’ that do not create long-lasting systemic improvement.

 En corrélation avec la loi de _Weinberg-Brook_, Jay Wright Forrester a montré que les décideurs à qui il avait été donné des modèles dynamiques de systèmes opérationnels et à qui il avait été demandé d'améliorer la performance opérationnelle, _n'avaient fait  généralement qu'empirer les choses_ [[SKRRS94]](https://www.amazon.fr/guide-lorganisation-apprenante-d%C3%A9velopper-lintelligence/dp/2212568711/).
-Il en est ressorti que la plupart des personnes évaluaient mal la manière dont il faut améliorer les systèmes, et appliquaient généralement leur « bon sens », en mettant en place des solutions de fortune qui n'apportent aucune amélioration systémique à long terme.
+Il en est ressorti que la plupart des personnes évaluaient mal la manière dont il faut améliorer les systèmes, et appliquaient généralement leur « bon sens », en mettant en place des solutions de contournement qui n'apportent aucune amélioration systémique à long terme.

 Why is the behavior of a large development group (a system) not understood or guided skillfully?
 The answer lies, in part, in the behavior of stochastic systems with queues and variability, as explored in the [Queueing Theory](https://less.works/less/principles/queueing_theory.html) LeSS principle.
 And the same answer lies in _control theory_: Most systems of interest—such as a product development group—have complex positive and negative feedback loops and nonlinear behavior.
 The behavior of these systems defies our gut instinct.
 And then there is the minor issue of _people_.